EngMoheb/Candy-_Distribution_SQL/README.md

 **Advanced Insights**

-1. Which customers rank in the top 5 spenders?
+1. Who are the top 5 Customers Over Time?
 2. How has profit changed over time for each category?
+3. Which product lines should be moved to a different factory to optimize shipping routes?

 ### 🔗 ERD Diagram